Architecture

 All persistent state lives in PostgreSQL:

-- Pipeline run state and history
+- Pipeline run state, step outputs, and timing

-- Agent configuration
+- Agent configuration and tool overrides

-- Project boards and tasks
+- Project boards, tasks, and dependencies

-- Secrets (encrypted at rest)
+- Secrets (encrypted at rest with AES-256-GCM)

 Agent Containers